Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Introduction

+Despite the faint 21\,cm emission from individual sources, \emph{intensity mapping} (IM) \citep{chang2010intensity-460} targets the collective, unresolved signal by integrating the radio emission over coarse angular pixels and narrow frequency channels.
+This approach offers a fast, efficient way to survey large cosmological volumes, at the cost of limited angular resolution.
+A key challenge for IM is that the redshifted 21\,cm signal is observed together with bright astrophysical and cosmological emissions (foregrounds) in the same frequency band.

+Recovering the 21\,cm signal is therefore a statistical process that requires careful pre-processing and foreground mitigation.
+For single-dish surveys, the non-uniform angular response of the feed horns and their chromaticity complicate map-making and foreground cleaning \citep{Matshawule}.
+In addition, instrumental effects introduce correlated and uncorrelated noise components, further impacting the separation of foregrounds from the cosmological emission.

+The BINGO telescope \citep{BINGO_I} aims to detect the 21\,cm signal over a redshift span $0.13 \lesssim z \lesssim 0.45$ (980--1260\,MHz) in the southern celestial hemisphere.
+BINGO will operate with 28 feed horns in a single-dish drift-scan IM mode \citep{BINGO_III}, targeting a homogeneous coverage of part of the southern hemisphere.
+The survey is designed to measure the baryon acoustic oscillation (BAO) feature \citep{chang2008_baoIM,novaes2022bingo-3b0}, whose detection critically depends on the fidelity of the recovered 21\,cm signal and on robust control of instrumental systematics.

+Several BINGO papers have described the instrument and the current status of its analysis pipeline.
+The \emph{generalized needlet internal linear combination} (GNILC; \citep{Remazeilles:2011}) was successfully used in the Planck analysis (see, e.g., \citep{GNILCplanck2016}) and is currently the baseline method adopted in the BINGO pipeline for estimating the foreground contribution \citep{olivari2016,BINGO_IV,BINGO_V,mericia2023testing-a6b}.
+In this context, the present work extends the pipeline by implementing and testing two additional blind foreground removal approaches.
+Our goal is to evaluate their performance, and to identify trade-offs between accuracy and computational cost that are relevant for future applications to real data.

-All algorithms used in this work are blind, i.e. there is no prior information from the source of the emissions from the sky.
-Each one exploits different spectral and statistical information to estimate the foreground influence, such as \emph{Generalized Morphological Component Analysis} (GMCA) \citep{bobin2007} using morphological diversity and sparsity, \emph{Fast Independent Component Analysis} (FastICA) \citep{maino2002} using statistical independence between non-Gaussian physical sources, and GNILC, which estimates the mixing matrix dimension in both harmonic and spatial domains.
-At this stage, to maintain more control over the known effects, we have only used uncorrelated thermal noise, leaving frequency dependent contributions such as 1/f noise for later work.
-The main beam for each feed horn is assumed to be Gaussian and the same for all frequencies.
+All algorithms considered here are blind in the sense that they do not assume an explicit physical model for the foreground emission.
+They exploit different statistical properties of the data: GMCA \citep{bobin2007} relies on morphological diversity and sparsity, FastICA \citep{maino2002} assumes statistical independence between non-Gaussian components (operating in pixel space), and GNILC estimates the effective mixing dimension by combining harmonic and spatial localization.
+At this stage, we include only uncorrelated thermal noise to maintain control over known effects, leaving frequency-dependent contributions and gain calibration (e.g.\ $1/f$ noise) for future work.
+We also assume a Gaussian main beam that is identical across frequency.